You can get from Brussels to Paris by train, bus or flight.

 Passengers can choose to fly to Paris, but the journey time can be over 4 hours.
 Brussels Airlines operates the fastest service flying direct to Charles de Gaulle Airport.
 Other airlines take several hours longer and generally involve a change en route.

-Travel between Brussels, Belgium and Paris, France is: Partially open.
+Travel from Brussels, Belgium to Paris, France is: Partially open.

-Return travel to Brussels, Belgium from France is: Partially open.
+The restriction level for your return to Brussels, Belgium from France is: Fully open.

-Entry into Belgium is allowed for: Entry is partially open for citizens and permanent residents of France.
+Entry into Belgium is currently allowed for: Entry is fully open for citizens and permanent residents of France.

-The above information about your return travel to Brussels, Belgium was last verified on 6/20/21.
-As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to Brussels from Paris.
+This information about your return travel to Belgium was last checked on 10/20/21.
+We advise you to check the latest COVID-19 travel safety regulations for your trip back to Brussels from Paris closer to your date of departure here.

-There are 3 ways to travel from Brussels to Paris including taking a coach, flight or train.
+There are 3 ways to get from Brussels to Paris: flight, coach or train.

 You should expect to travel around 164 miles (264 km) from Brussels to Paris.

-These are the most popular departure and arrival points when travelling from Brussels to Paris:
+These are the most popular departure and arrival points for travellers from Brussels to Paris:

 Omio works with many trusted partners that can help you travel the best way from Brussels to Paris:

-When planning your trip from Brussels to Paris, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:
+When planning your trip between Brussels and Paris, it’s good to keep in mind what tickets to book and their prices in the next 7 days:

-However, we recommend buying tickets to Paris from Brussels online a few months in advance to get the best deals and save money on your upcoming journey.
+However, we recommend buying tickets between Brussels and Paris online a few months in advance to get the best deals and save money on your upcoming journey.

 Here are some other resources that might have the information you need